QBDI/QBDI/docs/source/installation.rst

 QBDI can be installed using our prebuilt packages, docker images or from the source.
 For a more relaxing experience, we recommend using the stable release’s prebuilt packages, following per-platform steps detailed on this page.
-The docker images is recommanded for the x86 to have a full environment in 32bits.
+The docker images is recommended for the x86 to have a full environment in 32bits.
 In order to install from source please refer to the developer documentation: :ref:`developer-compilation`.

 Using Pre-Built Packages